status-im/hackathon/submissions/README.md

 # Video
-The following demo illustrates a teacher and student using MyTutor system through the Status mobile app. https://www.youtube.com/watch?v=OC8UeMsWDKs(some parts has been cut)
+The following demo illustrates a teacher and student using MyTutor system through the Status mobile app https://www.youtube.com/watch?v=OC8UeMsWDKs(some parts has been cut)

 # Improvements & Ideas
+This projecr is a prototype so obviously many things can be improved and implemented.
+For example:
 *Dapp*
 - Start chatting with a teacher directly from the dapp
+- Store more relevant information
 - Specific design
+- functions to cancel/update a course, unregister or update an ad
+- form validation

 *Chatbot*
 - Use a chatbot to remind the next course